Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - If the Unattended Windows Setup configuration files are left on the target system after installation, they can reveal user account credentials that can be used by attackers to authenticate with Windows target legitimately.

 Unattended Windows Setup
+- The Unattended Windows Setup utility configuration file, commonly known as the "unattend.xml" file, is an XML-based configuration file used in Windows operating systems to automate the installation process.
+It allows for unattended installations, meaning that the installation proceeds without requiring user intervention or input.
 - The Unattended Windows Setup utility will typically utilize one of the following configuration files that contain user account and system configuration information:
 	- C:\\Windows\\Panther\\Unattend.xml
 	- C:\\Windows\\Panther\\Autounattend.xml